Kong/kongponents/docs/components/table.md

 `@update:table-preferences` - Fired when the user changes the table's `pageSize`, `sortColumnKey`, or `sortColumnOrder`.

-Returns an object that adheres to the `TablePreferences` interface:
+Returns a payload that adheres to the `TablePreferences` interface:

 ```ts
 interface TablePreferences {